mgreenig/IgCraft/README.md

 python scripts/data/pdbs_to_hdf5.py /path/to/pdb/dir --cores 4 -o structures.hdf5
 ```

-Then, adjust the `model.datamodule.cfg.train_dataset` and `model.datamodule.cfg.val_dataset` fields in the
+After creating your data files (either CSV of HDF5), adjust the `model.datamodule.cfg.train_dataset`
-relevant config file.
+and `model.datamodule.cfg.val_dataset` fields in the relevant config file for training.

 There is also a `wandb` field that can be filled in with your project's details.